Low back pain: Society and culture

 Low back pain results in large economic costs.
 In the United States, it is the most common type of pain in adults, responsible for a large number of missed work days, and is the most common musculoskeletal complaint seen in the emergency department.
 In 1998, it was estimated to be responsible for $90 billion in annual health care costs, with 5% of individuals incurring most (75%) of the costs.
 Between 1990 and 2001 there was a more than twofold increase in spinal fusion surgeries in the US, despite the fact that there were no changes to the indications for surgery or new evidence of greater usefulness.
 Further costs occur in the form of lost income and productivity, with low back pain responsible for 40% of all missed work days in the United States.
 Low back pain causes disability in a larger percentage of the workforce in Canada, Great Britain, the Netherlands and Sweden than in the US or Germany.
-In the United States, low back pain is highest of Years Lived With Disability (YLDs) rank, rate, and rercentage Change for the 25 leading causes of disability and injury, between 1990 and 2016.
+In the United States, low back pain is highest of Years Lived With Disability (YLDs) rank for the 25 leading causes of disability and injury, between 1990 and 2016.

 Workers who experience acute low back pain as a result of a work injury may be asked by their employers to have x-rays.
 As in other cases, testing is not indicated unless red flags are present.
 An employer's concern about legal liability is not a medical indication and should not be used to justify medical testing when it is not indicated.
 There should be no legal reason for encouraging people to have tests which a health care provider determines are not indicated.